3.1 Matrix

 colnames(x)

-We can also convert a matrix to a vector, which will take the elements of the matrix column by column.
+We can also convert a matrix to a vector, which will arrange the elements of the matrix column by column.

 as.vector(x) #convert matrix to a vector